Belgium in the Junior Eurovision Song Contest 2005

-Belgium as host country chose their Junior Eurovision entry for 2005 through Eurokids, a national final consisting of 12 songs competing over two semi-finals and a final.
-The winner of Eurokids was Lindsay Daenen with the song "Mes rêves".
+Belgium was represented at the Junior Eurovision Song Contest 2005 with the song "Mes rêves", written and performed by Lindsay.
+The Belgian participating broadcasters, Vlaamse Radio- en Televisieomroeporganisatie (VRT) and Radio-télévision belge de la Communauté française (RTBF), selected their entry through Eurokids 2005.
+In addition, VRT and RTBF were also the host broadcasters and staged the event at the Ethias Arena in Hasselt.

 Before Junior Eurovision

 Eurokids 2005

-Eurokids 2005 was the national final for Belgium at the Junior Eurovision Song Contest 2005, organised by the two Belgian broadcasters: Flemish broadcaster Vlaamse Radio- en Televisieomroep (VRT) and Walloon broadcaster Radio télévision belge de la communauté française (RTBF).
+Eurokids 2005 was the national final for Belgium at the Junior Eurovision Song Contest 2005, organised by the two Belgian broadcasters: Flemish broadcaster Vlaamse Radio- en Televisieomroeporganisatie (VRT) and Walloon broadcaster Radio-télévision belge de la Communauté française (RTBF).

+The submission window of Eurokids 2005 was opened on 22 November 2004 and closed on 1 February 2005.
+By the deadline, 874 entries were received.
+From the submission 30 Dutch speaking participants and 30 French speaking participants were invited to the auditions.
+The auditions took place on 18, 19 and 20 February 2005 in Brussels, where the 12 participants for Eurokids 2005 were chosen, which were revealed in a press conference on 1 June 2005.
+The running order of the Semi-finals were revealed on 28 August 2005.

+All of the shows were hosted by Ilse Van Hoecke, Jean-Louis Lahaye, Maureen Louys and Jelle Cleymans.
+The common song was "Yakalee yakalea".

 Format

 The format of the competition consisted of three shows: two semi-finals and a final.
 Each broadcaster chose six songs to compete, with the final winner representing Belgium at the contest.
 From the semi-finals, the best scoring three French speaking and three Dutch speaking participants advanced to the final.
 In all shows, the results were based on the votes from a four-member adult "expert" jury, a kids jury, a radio jury and televoting.
 The televote counted for 2/5 of the overall vote, with the other 3 juries counting for 1/5.
 The "expert" jury consisted of two members from Flanders and another two from Wallonia: Marcel Vanthilt, André Vermeulen, Mélanie Cohl and Viktor Lazlo.